 Islam is the religion of peace, which means Muslims have been commanded to spread peace on earth:

-- Islam teaches never kill the enemy if they seek peace
+- Islam teaches never to kill the enemy if they seek peace

 - Islam emancipates the mind from superstitions